Octops/agones-discover-openmatch/README.md

 ### Open Match
 > Open Match is a flexible match making system built to scale with your game.

-You can find great documentation about each about these projects on their websites.
+You can find great documentation about each one of these projects on their websites.
 - https://agones.dev/site/
 - https://open-match.dev/site/

 ## Why this project has been built

-- Challenge
+- Personal Challenge
 - Learning
 - Curiosity
 - Technical Stretching
-- Collaboration
+- Collaboration and Knowledge Share

 ## Requirements
 If you want to see the project in action, please make sure you have the requirements set.
-Basically you need a Kubernetes running Agones.
+Basically you need a Kubernetes running Agones 1.9.0 and Open Match 1.0.0.

 ### Kubernetes cluster

-This project will work on any Kubernetes cluster that is supported by Agones 1.9.0.
+This project will work on any Kubernetes cluster that is supported by Agones 1.9.0 (K8S 1.16).
 That could be a cluster running in the cloud or locally.
-There are different approaches one can take for cluster provisioning.

-This project has been developed and tested using a Kubernetes cluster provisioned with [k3s](https://k3s.io/) on separated Linux server.
+The development and testing has been done using a Kubernetes cluster provisioned with [k3s](https://k3s.io/) on a separated Linux server.

-However, one can get the exactly same results running on [Minikube](https://github.com/kubernetes/minikube), [Kind](https://kind.sigs.k8s.io/) or any cloud environment.
+However, the exactly same results could be achieved running on [Minikube](https://github.com/kubernetes/minikube), [Kind](https://kind.sigs.k8s.io/) or any cloud environment.

 Running a Kubernetes cluster provisioned with k3s (Linux only):
 ```bash